uhasker/getting-things-done-in-next-js/src/chapter4/04-selecting-data.md

 You can use the `like` operator for more involved (string) comparisons.

-When using the `like` operator there are two characters of particular interest.
+When using the `like` operator, there are two characters of particular interest.
 The `%` character matches a sequence of zero or more characters.
 The `_` character matches a single character.